jasongrimes/fretboardfoundation/_chapters/030-scales/015-interval-scale-shape.md

 ## Comparing scales

-The major scale maps perfectly onto the interval shape.
+The **major scale** maps perfectly onto the interval shape.
 Or the interval shape is an awkward form of the major scale.

-Compare the natural minor scale, with minor third, sixth, and seventh intervals.
+Compare the **natural minor scale**, with minor third, sixth, and seventh intervals, which are easy to see next to the major third, sixth, and seventh intervals in the basic shape.

-It's easy to see the natural minor has a minor third, since it's a fret below the third interval shape, and so on with the minor sixth and minor seventh.
+Also compare the **harmonic minor** with a major seventh, and the **ascending melodic minor** aka **jazz minor** with just a minor third.

 {% include figure.html
     caption="Major scale, all major and perfect intervals."